lovetaneja/elasticsearch/README.md

   6. Following are sample http response status returned from lambda function.

-      200 OK: authorization token has a 'allow' value
+      200 OK: If authorization token has a 'allow' value

-      403 Forbidden: authorization token has a 'deny' value
+      403 Forbidden: If authorization token has a 'deny' value

-      401 Unauthorized: If the token is 'unauthorized'
+      401 Unauthorized: If authorization token has a 'unauthorized' value or if it is not provided

-      500 Internal Server: token is 'fail' or anything else
+      500 Internal Server: If authorization token has a value 'fail' or anything else

 # NEXT STEPS